Ensembl/plant-scripts/pangenes/README.md

 can also run in parallel on a cluster both with options -m cluster (see more about this below) and -m dryrun, if you prefer to paste your commands in batches directly.

+### Transformation of gene coordinates
 The second block of the flow aligns genome sequences (in pairs A & B) and uses the resulting alignments to transform gene coordinates:

 ![WGA and gene mapping](pics/collinear_pangenes_minimap2.png)

+### Overlap calculation

 This is how the overlap of genes is computed (with bedtools intersect) to call collinear pairs:

 ![How gene overlaps are computed](pics/wgaoverlap.png)

+Note that the overlap value is computed from WGA alignments and that the gene coordinates from the source GFF file are used.
+Note also that these files also consider cases where a gene model annotated in one assembly matches a genomic segment from the other species, even when the same model was not annotated in the latter.

+### Pairwise genome comparisons

 Collinear pairs are internally stored in Compara-like TSV files, which look like this: